 “I’m very lucky that I’ve had managers that have always looked at me and said ‘yes, you can rise to this challenge’,” admits Jasmine.

-Richard Smith, Jasmine’s current manager and the VP of Engineering and IT, says one of her strengths is: “how she approaches challenges in an open-minded way and is always driving for the right solution.
+Richard Smith, VP of NA Airports Engineering & IT, says one of her strengths is: “how she approaches challenges in an open-minded way and is always driving for the right solution.
 Jasmine has helped Vanderlande’s fast-growing business by setting high standards, ensuring new members of the team get a great start when they join us, and challenging herself and those around her, including me, to be the best we can be.”

 Now, almost 11 years into her career at Vanderlande, she is one of five Engineering Project Managers (EPM) in the Airports Engineering group of North America (Marietta).
-In her role, she is responsible for overseeing the high-level controls (HLC) group: a 10-person team of IT software engineers, software architects, project lead engineers and integration engineers.
+In her role, she is responsible for overseeing the PLE group for Airports Engineering.

 When asked which of her traits have made others come to rely on her throughout her professional journey, Jasmine responds without hesitation: “I’m a doer.”